 Following this train of thought, Byrne views her participation in the magazine as being “part of a conversation about women unfolding in real time."

 But here’s where the situation’s natural paradox arises: Byrne is posing in Playboy Magazine.
 Adjacent to her photoshoot in the print magazine are multiple other nude photoshoots featuring women who have written no manifesto.
-These women aren’t being feminists so much as they’re being sexualized.
+These women aren’t being feminists so much as they’re being sexualised.

 Consequently, it would be naïve to read Byrne’s declaration of feminism without paying mind to context.
 After reading her feminist manifesto online, I rambled over to view the “stunning outtakes” from Byrne’s photo shoot.
 One slideshow quickly blended into another, and I was presented with another model, also essentially nude, and draped over some furniture.